lvgl/lv_port_linux/boards/f-and-s_picocoremx93/README.md

 - a null modem serial port on your PC.
 You may use a serial port to USB adapter.
 This is necessary to get started.

-With the above supplies and the contents of the evaluation kti:
+With the above supplies and the contents of the evaluation kit:

 - Connect the two pairs of banana plugs to a power supply outputting 5V.
 - Connect the other ends of the banana plug cables into both the display